cisco/mindmeld/source/userguide/text_preparation_pipeline.rst

 Note that any MindMeld tokenizer must return the final tokens as a list of dictionaries.
 Where each dictionary represents a single token and contains the "start" index of the token and the "text" of the token.
 Here is an example of the expected output for the tokens generated when tokenizing the phrase "Hi Andy": [{"start": 0, "text":"Hi"}, {"start": 3, "text":"Andy"}].
+The starting indices here refer to the starting indices in the processed text.
 With this in mind, let's recreate MindMeld's :attr:`CharacterTokenizer` class which converts every individual character in a string into a separate token while skipping spaces.